Tutorials - The language

 In ArkScript, imported code is copied from the specified file into the current one, with a guarantee: circular includes are detected and prevented, making execution always possible even if you include a lot of files.

-Files are imported by doing so: (import "myfile.ark").
-The path to the target file is relative to the source file, not to the main executed file.
+Files are imported as follows: (import myfile).
+The path to the target file is relative to the source file, not to the main executed file. (import package.sub.folder.file) will import package/sub/folder/file.ark.

 The only exception about paths in imports is when you import an ArkScript module, ending in .arkm.
 Those files are either in the standard library, thus you can just write their name and ArkScript will find them, or they must be alongside the final executed file.

-When importing files from the standard library, you don't need to write the path to the library folder, just the path of the file in it.
-For example: (import "String.ark") will work without problems.
+When importing files from the standard library, you don't need to write the path to the library folder, just the path of the file in it prefixed by std.
+For example: (import std.String) will work without problems.

 Running functions asynchronously